Fake Tinder Profile or Catfish: Red Flags and Safety Checks

 Get your AI photos here.

-How to tell if a Tinder profile is a catfish?
+How to check a suspicious Tinder profile

 Small aside.
 Did you know it is possible to get professional-quality photos for your dating profile in just 1 hour?